Dani Hasrouni, Syrian photographer and artist

 Born in Damascus, Syria in 1991

-Behind the lens of his camera, with a gaze full of sensibility, Dani Hasrouni sets the scene: an introspective universe, conceptual and abstract where the shots of the damascene photographer transcribe a strange atmosphere, intimate and unreal, like weightless and suspended off of context, offering a blurred landscape, populated by oneiric silhouettes, who such as evanescent ghosts seem to haunt and transcend space and time, in a surprising dynamic movement, fluidity and lightness.
+Behind the lens of his camera, with his gaze full of sensitivity, Dani Hasrouni sets the scene: an introspective universe, conceptual and abstract where the shots of the Damascene photographer transcribe a strange, highly intimate and unreal atmosphere.
+Everything seems to be weightless, as if suspended out of context, while offering a blurred landscape populated with oneiric silhouettes.
+These evanescent creatures created by the photographer seem to haunt and transcend space and time, in a surprising dynamic of movement, fluidity and lightness.